Kaikhosru Shapurji Sorabji: Admirers and inner withdrawal (1950–1968)

 Sorabji and Holliday's friendship ended in 1979 because of a perceived rift between them and disagreements over custodianship of Sorabji's legacy.
 Unlike Sorabji, who proceeded to destroy much of their correspondence, Holliday preserved his collection of Sorabji's letters and other related items, which is one of the largest and most important sources of material on the composer.
 He took many notes during his visits to Sorabji and often accepted everything he told him at face value.
 The collection was purchased by McMaster University (Hamilton, Ontario, Canada) in 1988.

 Another devoted admirer was Norman Pierre Gentieu, an American writer who discovered Sorabji after reading his book Around Music (1932).
 Gentieu sent Sorabji some provisions in response to post-war shortages in England, and he continued to do so for the next four decades.
 In the early 1950s, Gentieu offered to pay for the expenses to microfilm Sorabji's major piano works and provide copies to selected libraries.
 In 1952, Gentieu set up a mock society (the Society of Connoisseurs) to mask the financial investment on his part, but Sorabji suspected that it was a hoax.
 Microfilming (which encompassed all of Sorabji's unpublished musical manuscripts) began in January 1953 and continued until 1967 as new works were produced.
 Copies of the microfilms became available in several libraries and universities in the United States and South Africa.

-Over the years, Sorabji grew increasingly tired of composition; health problems, stress and fatigue interfered and he began to loathe writing music.
+Over the years, Sorabji grew increasingly tired of composition; health problems, (Note: Sorabji suffered from frail health throughout his life: he broke his leg as a child; experienced recurring attacks of malaria, which is attributed to his two trips to India; was diagnosed with sciatica in 1976, which hampered his ability to walk and sometimes left him housebound.
+He was crippled with arthritis near the end of his life.
+He preferred his physiotherapist over doctors and had an interest in alternative medicine and spiritual healing.
+He experimented with herbal remedies and over-the-counter products, and practised weekly one-day fasts and yearly one-week fasts for many years.) stress and fatigue interfered and he began to loathe writing music.
 After the Messa grande sinfonica (1955–61)—which comprises 1,001 pages of orchestral score—was completed, Sorabji wrote he had no desire to continue composing, and in August 1962, he suggested he might abandon composition and destroy his extant manuscripts.
 Extreme anxiety and exhaustion caused by personal, family and other issues, including the private recordings and preparing for them, had drained him and he took a break from composition.
 He eventually returned to it, but worked at a slower pace than before and produced mostly short works.
 In 1968, he stopped composing and said he would not write any more music.
 Documentation of how he spent the next few years is unavailable and his production of open letters declined.